Ten Commandments: 20th century discussion

-Julius Morgenstern argued that Exodus 34 is distinct from the Jahwist document, identifying it with king Asa's reforms in 899 BC.
+Julius Morgenstern argued that Exodus 34 was distinct from the Jahwist document, identifying it with king Asa's reforms in 899 BC.
 Bright, however, believes that like the Decalogue this text has its origins in the time of the tribal alliance.
 The book of the covenant, he notes, bears a greater similarity to Mesopotamian law codes (e.g. the Code of Hammurabi which was inscribed on a stone stele).
 He argues that the function of this "book" is to move from the realm of treaty to the realm of law: "The Book of the Covenant (Ex., chs.
 21 to 23; cf. ch.
 34), which is no official state law, but a description of normative Israelite judicial procedure in the days of the Judges, is the best example of this process."
 According to Bright, then, this body of law too predates the monarchy.